-- Notification by the Lieutenant Governor if the application is certified or denied is given to the initiative committee.
-If certified, the Lieutenant Governor will provide to the initiative committee the ballot title and the true and impartial summary.
+The lieutenant governor notifies the initiative committee if the initiative is denied or certified within 60 days calendar days after the date the application was received.
+If certified, the lieutenant governor will provide to the initiative committee the ballot title and the true and impartial summary.

 Initiative Petition Booklet Process

-The initiative committee must gather signatures of qualified voters equal in number to 10 percent of those who voted in the preceding General Election and are residents of at least three-fourths of the house districts and who, in each of the house districts, are equal in number to at least seven percent of those who voted in the preceding General Election in the house district.
+The initiative committee must gather signatures of qualified voters equal in number to 10 percent of those who voted in the preceding general election that are residents of at least three-fourths of the house districts and who, in each of the house districts, are equal in number to at least seven percent of those who voted in the preceding general election in the house district.